The JPF Model

 JPF serves as an intermediary support organization providing various types of assistance to member NGOs in Japan that do not have enough capacity to deliver quick and comprehensive aid on their own.

-Since the Great East Japan Earthquake and Tsunami that struck the Tohoku Region of Japan, JPF has provided over 7 billion yen for disaster relief and has partnered with 167 local organizations working for recovery in the Tohoku region.
-Through its support of many local, community-based activities, JPF has successfully connected many supporters with the people of Tohoku (All figures as of June 2019)
+Since the Great East Japan Earthquake and Tsunami that struck the Tohoku Region of Japan, JPF has provided over 7 billion yen for disaster relief and has partnered with many local organizations working for recovery in the Tohoku region.
+Through its support of many local, community-based activities, JPF has successfully connected many supporters with the people of Tohoku (All figures as of September 2019)

 JPF's Model of Support